mozilla-services/heka/docs/source/developing/plugin.rst

 is closed, at which time they should perform any necessary clean-up and then return.
 And, like filters, any output plugin with a `ticker_interval` value in the configuration will use that value to create a ticker channel that can be accessed using the runner's `Ticker` method.
+And, finally, outputs should also be sure to call `PipelinePack.Recycle()` when they finish w/ a pack so that Heka knows the pack is freed up for reuse.

 Registering Your Plugin
 =======================